AnonymouX47/term-image/docs/source/faqs.rst

    - If stuck on Windows and want to use all features, you could use WSL + Windows Terminal.

 Why are colours not properly reproduced?
-   - Some terminals support 24-bit colors but have a **256-color pallete**.
+   - Some terminal emulators support direct-color (truecolor) escape sequences but use a **256-color** pallete.
 This limits color reproduction.

 Why are images out of scale?
    - If :ref:`auto-cell-ratio` is supported and enabled, call